 One of the most enduring Christmas traditions is setting up a creche during the Advent season.
 A creche is a model of the scene of the Manger on the first Christmas at Bethlehem.
-A creche can be a small model, set up in the home or a large scene set up at a town square, church, or lawn.
+A creche can be a small model set up in the home or a large scene at a town square, church, or lawn.

 The word crèche is the French word for a manger.

-- The next week I was in Brussels, in the Grand Place town square, where an “actual size” manger display was on display in the city center in front of the Town Hall.
+- The following week I was in Brussels, in the Grand Place town square, where an “actual size” manger display was displayed in the city center in front of the Town Hall.

 The French word comes from the Italian word greccio.
 Greccio was the town where the first manger scene was set up by St. Francis of Assisi in Italy in 1223.
-Some say he did this as an alternative for pilgrims wanting to go to Bethlehem, which was then occupied by the Turks.
+Some say he did this as an alternative for pilgrims wanting to go to Bethlehem, which the Turks then occupied.

 Before that time, many churches had built nativity scenes, but these early mangers were covered with gold, silver, and jewels.
 Francis thought they were much fancier than the original manger where the Christ child was laid.
 He wanted to reenact the scene of the first Nativity as a solemn and joyous occasion “lest he should be accused of lightness or novelty.”